-Exhibit A1 : Copy of the Agreement for sale Exhibit A2 : Copy of Agreement for Construction Exhibit A3 series : Copies of the receipts of payment made by the Complainant.
-Exhibit A4 : Copy of the Final Bill Exhibit A5 : calculation statement.
-Exhibit A6 series status at different sta : email communications showing the work uges yearly.
+Exhibit A1 : Copy of the Agreement for sale Exhibit A2 : Copy of Agreement for Construction Exhibit A3 series demand of compensat : Email communications showing the ion Exhibit A4 Respondent to the Cor : Letter dated 07.07.2017 issued by the mplainant.
+Exhibit A5 : Copy of the Final Bill Exhibit A6 : calculation statement.
+Exhibit A7 series status at different stag : email communications showing the work es yearly.
+Exhibit A8 : copies of receipts of payment